 Staying Home is Easy!

-One woman came to Reddit after her husband, a stay-at-home dad, claimed how easy his life is and put down mothers who can’t seem to hack.
+One woman came to Reddit after her husband, a stay-at-home dad, claimed how easy his life is and put down mothers who can’t seem to hack it.

 The Original Poster (OP) explained that her husband has it easy because she contributes, unlike the vast majority of working fathers.